WorldRemit

 WorldRemit is a digital cross border remittance business that provides international money transfer and remittance services in more than 130 countries and over 70 currencies.
 It was founded in 2010 by Ismail Ahmed, Catherine Wines, and Richard Igoe.
+It is owned by Zepz, which also owns Sendwave.

 History

-WorldRemit was founded in 2010 by Ismail Ahmed, a former compliance advisor to the United Nations Development Programme.
-In October 2018, the firm announced that he would be stepping into the role of executive chairman and the company would be bringing in Breon Corcoran as CEO.
-During his tenure WorldRemit acquired SendWave and Zepz was created as the group business housing both the WorldRemit and SendWave brands and businesses.
-Breon Corcoran left the organization in August of 2022 when Mark Lenhard, former COO of bill.com, was appointed Group CEO of Zepz.
+WorldRemit was founded in 2010 by Ismail Ahmed, a former compliance advisor to the United Nations Development Programme, Catherine Wines and Richard Igoe.
+In October 2018, the company announced that they would be bringing in Breon Corcoran as CEO.
+In 2021, WorldRemit acquired Sendwave, another cross-border digital payments company.
+Zepz was created as the group business housing both the WorldRemit and SendWave brands and businesses.
+Breon Corcoran left the organization in August 2022, when Mark Lenhard, former COO of Bill.com, was appointed Group CEO of Zepz.

+In 2025, AUSTRAC, the Australian financial intelligence agency, performed a spot check of 15 online payment platforms and identified deficient monitoring and reporting practices related to suspicious transactions for child sexual abuse material.
+WorldRemit was found to have the most concerning practices among the businesses investigated and was ordered to appoint an external auditor.

 Operations

 WorldRemit focuses on cross border remittance money transfers from over 50 countries to over 130 countries around the world.
 For those receiving money, it offers pay out options including bank deposit, mobile money, mobile airtime top-up and cash pick-up as well as cash delivery.

 The firm has a network of more than 5,000 corridors.
-It is connected to mobile money services globally, including Zaad (Somaliland), M-Pesa (Kenya), MTN (Africa and Asia), and bKash (Bangladesh).
+It is connected to mobile money services globally, including Zaad (Somaliland/Northern Somalia), M-Pesa (Kenya), MTN (Africa and Asia), and bKash (Bangladesh).
 As of October 2019, it can send funds to 115 different countries; this includes all African countries except for Sudan, South Sudan, Eswatini, Eritrea, Libya, and Algeria.

-In 2021 WorldRemit acquired Sendwave, another cross-border digital payments company.
-In 2020 the two processed 50m transactions and facilitated the sending of over $10bn.

 Funding

 WorldRemit is backed by venture capital companies Accel Partners and Technology Crossover Ventures (TCV).

-In February 2015 the firm announced a $100m Series B funding round led by TCV.
+In February 2015, the firm announced a $100m Series B funding round led by TCV.
 It was also announced that TCV General Partner John Rosenberg would join its board.